 Wondering if a pair of AirPods is right for you?
 Let's discuss the pros and cons.

-Obviously they're wireless, sitting in your ears and in theory staying there through snugness of fit alone.
+All three models are wireless, sitting in your ears and in theory staying there through snugness of fit alone.
 The advantages of this are clear - they allow you to go running or work out without worrying about snagging the cables - but they may fall out once you pick up the pace.
 Our experience, however, is that the AirPods are among the best earbuds around in this regard.

 The AirPods Pro offer a snugger fit than the previous two models because they have a choice of flexible tips, and are actually able to tell you whether you've selected the right tip or not.

 Sound quality is decent but not exceptional on the original and early-2019 models; the AirPods Pro are a step above thanks in part to their better fit and implementation of active noise cancellation.
 What AirPods consistently do better than non-Apple headphones is co-ordinate with other Apple products, thanks to the W1 chip (in the 2016 model) and H1 chip (2019) which makes pairing with an iPhone a breeze.